anwerkamalrizvi/AssignmentsPFLab09/README.md

 # AssignmentsPFLab09
+>This file contains  PF LAB 09 Assignment with addition of 2 classtasks.

 ## Questions (qn.c)
+<br>Write a C function that takes two numbers as input and returns their product.
+<br>Write a function that checks if a given number is even or odd.
+<br>Write a program that takes a destination string and a source string as input.
+Then, take
+an integer n as input and append only the first n characters of the source string to the destination.
+Print the new concatenated string.
+<br>Write a program that initializes a 2D character array with a list of words.
+Then, take a
+word as input from the user and check if it exists in the array.
+Display "Found" if it’s there, otherwise display "Not Found".
 ## More Problems (mpn.c)
 <br>1.
 Create a program that accepts a 2D array of strings (e.g., 5 words with a max length of 20
 characters each).
 Determines if each word (row) is a palindrome.
 Outputs “Palindrome” or “Not